 The Tower Project has a number of older and less active members across services who have requested that we develop a more art and crafts based day opportunities service which would better meet their needs.
-Following consultation with the membership of the services we will be developing a social enterprise to make and sell products produced by the service and have acquired the John Scurr community centre to base the service in.
-We are actively seeking to acquire a small shop which will also create some new roles for our membership and provide an outlet for all of the products that are made.
+Following consultation with the older membership we have developed a social enterprise to make and sell a range of products produced by the service and have acquired a small community centre to base the service.
+We are actively seeking to acquire a shop which will also create some new roles for our membership and provide an outlet for the products made